BraveHeart-tex/Youtube-Clone-UI/README.md

+# LIVE DEMO
+You can check out the live demo of this application on Netlify via this link: https://bora-youtubeui.netlify.app/

+## Technologies Used
+1. React
+2. React-Router 6
+3. Styled Components

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).